vargadan/v-bank/README.md

 # Exercise 2 - XXS

-XSS exercise to help you understand XSS and its mitigations
+Exercise to help you understand XSS and its mitigations

 ## Setup and Start Applications